 The previous orders included new limitations on discharges from new development and significant redevelopment that have the potential to degrade the physical integrity of the receiving waterbody.
 This impact is known as hydromodification.

 These limitations resulted in stormwater retention facilities that both removed pollutants in the discharge and controlled the runoff flows that may cause hydromodification.
 Mostly, these facilities are small-scale and privately owned.
 These facilities are not designed to meet flood control needs in the receiving waters, but they do help to incrementally reduce the highest design storm flow (100-year, 24-hour event).
-The cumulative hydraulic effect of these facilities in receiving waters is not easily quantified.
-This is because of their distributed nature and the uncertain reliability of their operators.
 The Order continues limitations to address hydromodification.
-Unless their effect is included in design calculations for flood control improvement projects, these facilities are unlikely to play a significant role in preserving the beneficial uses of waters that pose a flood risk for existing communities.

 Description of Receiving Waters and Watershed Management Areas